3rfaan/courses/C/Neso Academy/README.md

 So `fun3()` will return and removed from the stack.
 Then `fun2()`, then `fun1()` until control goes back to the `main()` function.
 When `main()` finishes executing, the stack is empty and this indicates that all functions of the program finished their executions.

-But not the real functions are stored in the stack, but the **Activition Record**.
+But not the real functions are stored in the stack, but the **Activation Record**.

-**Activision Record** - is a portion of a stack which generally is composed of:
+**Activation Record** - is a portion of a stack which generally is composed of:

 1. Locals of the callee
 2. Return address to the caller